happyvives/Windows-IR/README.md

 Run this PS with Admin rights from a windows workstation

 # How to use this Command in Crodstrike Admin Console
-Add this script to custom scripts in Cwordstrike admin console Run from RTR Console = runscript -CloudFile="Windows-IR-Event-Collection" -Timeout="300"
+Add this script to custom scripts in Cwordstrike admin console.
+Run from RTR Console = runscript -CloudFile="Windows-IR-Event-Collection" -Timeout="300"

 # Logs collected